Roast entrepreneur: Mmm, tastes Just Like Chicken

 "Steve," beamed Eric, setting fire to a wad of European Commission-headed documentation in 27 languages, and expertly kindling a small BBQ.
 "You think of everything."

-"So 'Entrepreneur'," mused Eric absent-mindedly, "tastes just like chicken!"
+"So 'Entrepreneur'," mused Eric absent-mindedly, gnawing on a bone, "tastes just like chicken!"

 "Gentlemen," said มาลัย clearing her throat behind us, and gesturing.